 Risk Factors Include

-- Family history If there is a parent, brother, or sister with DDH then this makes it five times more likely than normal for a child to have DDH.
+- Family history: If there is a parent, brother, or sister with DDH, then this makes it five times more likely than usual for a child to have DDH.

-- Pregnancy conditions If there is only a small amount of fluid in the womb (uterus) this is called oligohydramnios.
+- Pregnancy conditions: If there is only a tiny amount of fluid in the womb (uterus), this is called oligohydramnios.
 This can increase the risk of developing DDH because the baby is not able to move about within the uterus as much.

-- Breech position If an unborn baby is in the breech position (feet down position in the uterus), this can put the legs in a position that increases the risk of DDH.
+- Breech position: If an unborn baby is in the breech position (feet down position in the uterus), this can put the legs in a position that increases the risk of DDH.
 Most breech babies are born by Caesarean section.
-These babies have a risk of DDH seven times higher than normal.
-(The risk of DDH for a breech baby delivered vaginally is 17 times higher than normal.)
+These babies have a risk of DDH seven times higher than usual.
+(The risk of DDH for a breech baby delivered vaginally is 17 times higher than usual.)

-- Firstborn baby About 6 in 10 cases of DDH occur in firstborn children.
-This may be because the uterus is tighter and less elastic than in future pregnancies so that the baby has less room to move.
+- Firstborn baby: About 6 in 10 cases of DDH occur in firstborn children.
+This may be because the uterus is tighter and less elastic than in future pregnancies, so the baby has less room to move.

 More specific terms are often used to describe the condition more precisely; these are defined as follows: